shopware/SwagShopwarePwa/README.md

 This extension provides a collection of helper functions to integrate with the [shopware-pwa](https://github.com/DivanteLtd/shopware-pwa) client library.

+**Important Notice**: As of 2020-03-26 the plugin is only compatible with `shopware/platform@master` since some required additions have not yet been released.

 ## Table of content

 * [Documentation](#documentation)